 The team, some of them members of the British Waterways Historic Working Fleet, are rolling up their sleeves to start work as soon the project gets afloat and hope to launch her by September, 2014.

 Jim Amos, a Stourport Forward volunteer at the helm of the Bramble Appeal said: “This is such a wonderful opportunity to restore Bramble for use as a historic working canal boat on site.

 “On project completion, visitors will be able to step inside the recently restored canal boat, see the way that the boat would have been furnished with rag rugs, lace plates and even a draw that doubles up as a cot and learn about what it would have been like to live in tiny living quarters and the physical labour involved in working on a canal boat in times past.”

 Ways to jump aboard our Bramble Appeal: If you or your school or group can organise a fund-raising event, contact The Shuttle and we will help publicise it by featuring it in our weekly coverage of the appeal.

-If you wish to send a donation, make cheques payable to Stourport Forward Limited and send them to Jennifer Meierhans, at The Shuttle, 6 Towers Buildings, Blackwell Street, Kidderminster DY10 2DY.
+If you wish to send a donation, make cheques payable to Stourport Forward Limited and send them to Tim Ellis, Stourport Forward Ltd, 1 Severn Side, Stourport-on-Severn, Worcestershire, DY13 9EN.
 Please include your contact details as Stourport Forward would like to respond with letters of thanks to all those supporting the appeal.